 For those who are newer to FLIT, we wanted to summarise our journey to manufacture from the very beginning.

 Meet the FLIT team!
 Joe, Dave, Alex, David and Gemma.

 Dave and Alex started the FLIT project when they met while studying in Beijing.
 They had both spent time in industry, Dave working for Jaguar Landrover, and Alex working for OC&C Strategy Consultants in London.

 At that time in China, ebikes and electric scooters were booming, and both saw the huge potential that electric vehicles had for revolutionising the way that we travel our cities.

 Alex and Dave at the Great Wall

 We started out working on components for electric urban micro cars that are being developed all over the world.
-But after a year of developing an interesting new type of kinetic energy recovery system (basically a way to recover energy lost in braking during stop-start city traffic and use it to accelerate the vehicle again without using up precious energy in the battery), we came to accept that, although a lot of these vehicles are being developed and they hold a lot of promise for improving congestion, pollution and safety, it would take years, if not decades, for the regulations and infrastructure to settle into place and these vehicles to become common in our cities.
+But after a year of developing an interesting new type of kinetic energy recovery system, we came to accept that it would take years to build the infrastructure needed for these vehicles to become commonplace.

 Switching to ebikes

 But we weren't ready to give up.
 We really liked working together and were learning a lot from building new tech and getting stuck into public policy debates.